 \section{Conclusions}

-Many large-scale cosmological surveys are on-going or upcoming, e.g.~those mentioned in the Introduction.
-These surveys are expected to bring about enormous amount of photometric data.
+Many large-scale cosmological surveys are on-going or upcoming, e.g.,~those mentioned in the Introduction.
+These surveys are expected to bring about an enormous amount of photometric data.
 In particular, the observed sample is expected to extend to high redshift and much deeper magnitude.
-Getting accurate photo-$z$ estimate for the photometric samples is a prerequisite to achieve exquisite scientific results from these data samples.
-Although many works have been devoted to photo-$z$ estimation, in particular various machine learning algorithms have been applied for photo-$z$ estimation, there is still room for improvement especially in the regime where the spec-$z$ training data are sparse.
+Getting an accurate photo-$z$ estimate for the photometric samples is a prerequisite to achieving exquisite scientific results from these data samples.
+Although many works have been devoted to photo-$z$ estimation, in particular, various machine learning algorithms have been applied for photo-$z$ estimation, there is still room for improvement, especially in the regime where the spec-$z$ training data are sparse.

-In this work we apply NF, a powerful machine learning method to develop a new photo-$z$ estimation pipeline.
+In this work, we apply normalizing flow (NF), a powerful machine learning method, to develop a new photo-$z$ estimation pipeline.
 We call the NF-based photo-$z$ estimation framework, nflow-$z$. nflow-$z$ directly models the redshift probability distribution, conditional on the observables such as fluxes and colors.
-It learns the coordinate transformation required to transform the complex target distribution to a simple base distribution such as normal.
-We explore two types of architectures to implement nflow-$z$: cINN and cNSF, and contrast the performance of these implementations.
+It learns the coordinate transformation required to transform the complex target distribution to a simple base distribution, such as normal.
+We explore two types of architectures to implement nflow-$z$: Conditional Invertible Neural Network (cINN) and Conditional Neural Spline Flow (cNSF), and contrast the performance of these implementations.